 Keep it close.
 Follow the state and county orders governing the open status of the area you’re considering visiting.
-The National Park Service is working closely with governors and state and local health departments as we increase access and services across the National Park System.
+The National Park Service is working closely with state and local officials to adapt to changing conditions while maintaining public access throughout the National Park System, particularly in outdoor spaces.

 Keep your distance.
 Recreate with the people in your household.
 Give others plenty of room whether you are on a trail, at a boat launch, or in a parking lot.
 Follow the CDC’s social distancing guidelines for staying six feet away from others.
 Be prepared to cover your nose and mouth if you’re near others.